Pro-Tip: Working or Volunteering for a Campaign

 Any last bits of advice for women who are thinking about running for office?

-Make the investment in a robust candidate and campaign training that is tailored to women running for office like the Women’s Campaign School at Yale (wcsyale.org).
+Make the investment in a robust candidate and campaign training that is tailored to women running for office like The Campaign School at Yale University.
 Not only will you learn the essential nuts and bolts of running a campaign, but it will build your political confidence and you will make incredible connections that will be invaluable in building up a campaign network.

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.